nensiahmetbeja/tour-operator-engine-LH/README.md

 ### Caching

-- Redis with version keys
+- Redis with version keys and TTL-based expiration (default 60 seconds)
 - Invalidates on upload
 - Pagination for queries
 - **Trade-off**: Simple TTL-free cache; enough for assessment.